dev01d/tm-exclude/readme.md

 launchctl load ~/Library/LaunchAgents/com.user.time-machine-exclude.plist
 ```

-- Wait for interval
+- Done.

+Whenever the directory's state changes the script with run removing old exclusions then adding new ones

-> After interval to see if the plist was effective run this command.
+> To see if the plist was effective run this command.
 >
 > ```bash
 > cd "$HOME/your-working-dir"; \
 > find $(pwd) -type d -name node_modules -prune -exec tmutil isexcluded item {} \;
 > ```

+**Note:** I haven't noticed any absurd resource usage but for those concerned please see [v1.0.0](https://github.com/dev01d/tm-exclude/releases/tag/1.0.0).